raleighcarsone/Ground-Station/README.md

 # Ground-Station
-Identify, posotion track, and recive signals from a sattalite from the ground.
+Identify, position track, and recive signals from a satellite from the ground.